 When cards get this creative, you could say the card IS the gift!

-Many of these embellishments add some bulk, so you might want to consider hand-delivering your creation, or mailing it in a padded envelope.
-And don't forget to have the right postage — your super fancy card may well need more than one stamp.
+Many of these embellishments add bulk, so you may want to consider hand-delivering your creation, or mailing it in a padded envelope.
+And don't forget to have the right postage — you may need more than one stamp.

 Stickers are kind of a no-brainer, but they've come a long way since we were in grade school — especially when you pair 'em up with other cool elements.
 Alphabet stickers in particular are a perfect way to add a sweet sentiment that really stands out.